PlayTensor/playtensor.github.io/_posts/2024-11-11-feature-highlights.md

 ---
 layout: post
 title:  "Feature Highlights"
-date:   2024-11-11 12:00:00 -0700
+date:   2024-11-11 09:00:00 -0700
 categories: devlog
 ---

-One of the central defining goals of *Tensor 1* is to combine the technical simplicty and elegance of the Greatest Generation/Silent Generation shooter with the narrative focus and world-building of the Generation X shooter [genres]({% post_url 2024-10-24-the-genre-of-tensor %}).
+One of the central goals of *Tensor 1* is to combine the technical simplicty and elegance of the Greatest Generation/Silent Generation shooter with the narrative focus and world-building of the Generation X shooter [genres]({% post_url 2024-10-24-the-genre-of-tensor %}).
 In order to achieve this, *Tensor 1* focused on a five main pillars in its technology and design.

 ### Tile-Based World